-Pamela A. Quattrone

-is an attorney with the Law Offices of Nancy M. Rice focusing in the areas of Elder Law, Estate Planning, Estate Administration, and Estate-Related Litigation, including Guardianships.
+Pamela A. Quattrone, Esq., MBA, CELA is a partner at Rice & Quattrone, PC focusing in the areas of Elder Law, Estate Planning, Estate Administration, and Estate-Related Litigation, including Guardianships.
 Pamela earned a Bachelor's of Science in Finance from Rowan University and completed both her law degree and MBA at the University of Denver.
-She is licensed to practice law in both New Jersey and Pennsylvania.
+She is licensed to practice law in both New Jersey and Pennsylvania and has been Certified as an Elder Law Attorney (CELA) by the National Academy of Elder Law Attorneys.